simonmichael/hledger_site/editors.md

 - open an ledger-mode issue, asking, suggesting how, and/or providing a pull request to make it more hledger-compatible (best)

-- do something locally to keep ledger-mode happy, eg define a small add-on command mimicking the required ledger command.
+- do something locally to keep ledger-mode happy, e.g., define a small add-on command mimicking the required ledger command.

-Eg: `ledger-display-balance-at-point` (C-c C-p) runs `ledger cleared ACCT`. hledger doesn't have a "cleared" command, so you could make it by creating `hledger-cleared.sh` in $PATH:
+E.g., `ledger-display-balance-at-point` (C-c C-p) runs `ledger cleared ACCT`. hledger doesn't have a "cleared" command, so you could make it by creating `hledger-cleared.sh` in $PATH: